I'm 41, Healthy, and Fit. And COVID-19 Still Got Me.

 The other symptoms I experienced were headaches, body aches, sore throat, and swollen lymph nodes.
 I was short of breath, an unnerving symptom for someone unaccustomed to it.
 A couple hours before my symptoms began, I had run 8 miles in under 65 minutes (socially distanced in a cemetery near my house).
 Five days later, a walk to the bathroom left me winded and a flight of stairs required rest and recovery to catch my breath.
 I had a weak and dry cough and the large inhales that I frequently required were always uncomfortable and sometimes painful.
 My chest felt small and tight.

 By far the most annoying symptom was the night sweats.
 My gawd, the night sweats.
-They went on for about two weeks and involved my waking up in literal puddles of sweats.
+They went on for about two weeks and involved my waking up in literal puddles of sweat.
 They began around 1:00 a.m. and continued as late as 5:30 a.m., waking me up every half hour.
 Besides the laundry load, the sleep disruption also made everything harder because it left me in a very foul mood.
 I'm normally pretty positive, downright cheerful, but the constant fevers and poor sleep took all the wind out of my sails.
 I had a mild case, but I was still miserable.

 Only two days was I so sick that I had to stay in bed the whole day.
 Although I had been in constant contact with my physician, I did eventually end up in urgent care when my doctor and I suspected that a mild case of pneumonia was beginning to set in (walking pneumonia I guess you'd call it, even though I was doing very little walking).
 Urgent care confirmed it and this is when I finally began taking specific medications and was able to get tested for COVID-19.
 Not at urgent care, though.
 My blood oxygen was too high to be tested (!) because we are still rationing access to COVID testing.
-My own physician managed to get permission to test all 10 of his presumptive COVID patients.
+My own physician somehow managed to get permission to test his 10 presumptive COVID patients.
 All of us tested positive.
 He said the same was true for the other doctors' patients in his practice.
 This bug is everywhere.

 The urgent care experience was frightening.
 Everyone in the waiting room—everyone—was presumptive COVID+.
 About half were elderly, but the other half were all ages, including a woman that looked no older than 25.
 At least two of the patients I saw in the waiting room left in ambulances.
 Here in Queens, the streets are desolate and the sidewalks are empty.
 Yet the screaming ambulance sirens are constant, racing the seriously ill to our overloaded hospitals.
 Many of them will never leave.